 Both Partners Are Legal Parents

-If both partners are legal parents, this means that both will have equal rights.
-In this situation, child related disputes will be handled just as a straight divorce—where the judge will consider a variety of factors to determine the outcome that is in the best interest of the child.
+If both partners are legal parents, this means the law presumes both will have equal rights to visitation or custody.
+In this situation, child-related disputes will be handled just like any other divorce—the judge will consider a variety of factors to determine if your parenting plan is in the best interests of the child.

 Both partners may be legal parents of the child if:

-- The child was born into a marriage
+- The child was born into the marriage

 - The two partners jointly adopted the child

 Unfortunately, California does not automatically grant non-biological and non-adoptive parents the right to maintain a parental relationship with their children.
 If you're the non-adoptive parent or non-biological parent, you may still establish a parenting agreement with your ex spouse.
 The agreement will not make you a parent in the law's eyes, but the courts sometimes allow parenting agreements to permit a non-parent to have custody or visitation with a child.
 A parenting agreement must state that both individuals consider themselves to be the parents of their child and that they accept all legal rights and responsibilities that come with being a parent.
 It should also explain that the legal parent waives their right to custody and control of the child and intends to co-parent equally with the other parent.